 [Section 22 inserted by No. 53 of 1976 s.
 6.]

-23. Penalty for defacing works etc.
+23. Defacing works etc., offence

 Any person who obliterates, removes, or defaces any signs, marks, trenches, posts, pegs or the like, made, erected or inserted in or upon any land in the course of making surveys, or taking levels, or setting out any land required for the purposes of this Act, or establishing distances, warnings, directions and the like, shall be guilty of an offence and liable on conviction to a penalty not exceeding $40.